UK weather: Driest start to year in England since 1976

 Officials from bodies including the Department for Environment, Food and Rural Affairs (Defra), the Environment Agency, the National Farmers' Union and the Country Land and Business Association have met with water companies to discuss how to protect supplies.

-They are urging people to save water after months of below average rainfall, but no restrictions on water usage have been put in place in England.
+They are urging people not to waste water after months of below average rainfall, but no restrictions on usage have been put in place in England.

 Environment Agency executive director Harvey Bradshaw, who chairs the National Drought Group, said the group would continue to monitor the situation with further dry weather forecast for August.

-Nowhere in England is currently considered "in drought" but most of the country has moved into "prolonged dry weather" status, with low river flows which can impact farmers and other water users as well as wildlife.
+Nowhere in England is currently considered "in drought" but most of the country except for the north-west has moved into "prolonged dry weather" status, with low river flows which can impact farmers and wildlife.

-Low groundwater levels, dry soils and low reservoirs have also been seen.
+Months of below-average rainfall has also led to low groundwater levels, dry soils and low reservoir levels.

 The last time a drought was officially declared was in 2018.

-Amid the dry weather the Environment Agency has applied for a drought order for the Holme Styes reservoir in Yorkshire, while Southern Water has applied for a drought permit for the River Test in Southampton.
+Amid the dry weather the Environment Agency has applied for a drought order for the Holme Styes reservoir in Yorkshire to slow the flow of water and prevent it running dry, which could harm wildlife and plants.

-These allow more flexibility to manage water resources and the effects of drought on water supply and the environment.
+Southern Water has also applied for a drought permit for the River Test in Southampton, allowing it to continue to draw water from the river despite the water levels dropping below the usual minimum.

-Dr Rob Thompson, a meteorologist at the University of Reading, said that while the weather was dry and the amount of rain recently was below average, it was not unusual, with similar dry periods occurring every few years.
+Dr Rob Thompson, a meteorologist at the University of Reading, said while the weather was dry and the amount of rain recently was below average, it was not unusual, with similar dry periods occurring every few years.

-He said the amount of rainfall this year was about the same as the last official drought in 2018/19, although this year it had been very warm for quite some time.
+He said the amount of rainfall this year was about the same as the last official drought in 2018-19, although he said the prolonged warm weather meant the ground was drier, increasing the effect on farming.

-"The Met Office definition of a drought is based on the lack of rainfall, but in terms of a more agricultural sense it is probably drier than just the lack of rain because of all the evaporation," he said.

-Dr Thompson said that with climate change the amount of rain each year was not expected to increase much, but the way in which it fell might differ.
+Dr Thompson said with climate change the amount of rain each year was not expected to increase much but the way in which it fell might differ.

-"We expect more extremes, and the extremes to be more extreme," he said, warning that the UK could see more periods of droughts but also more flash flooding.
+"We expect more extremes, and the extremes to be more extreme," he said, warning the UK could see more periods of droughts but also more flash flooding.

-The UK is not the only country suffering from hot and dry weather with many parts of Europe ablaze with wildfires, a drought emergency declared in northern Italy and a UN warning that 20 million people are at risk from severe hunger in East Africa.
+The UK is not the only country experiencing hot and dry weather with many parts of Europe ablaze with wildfires, a drought emergency declared in northern Italy and a UN warning that 20 million people are at risk from severe hunger in East Africa.

-The UK recorded its hottest ever temperature last Tuesday, with thermometers hitting 40.3C in Lincolnshire and more than 30 places recording temperatures above the previous record.
+The hottest ever temperature in the UK was recorded last Tuesday, with thermometers hitting 40.3C in Lincolnshire and more than 30 places reaching temperatures above the previous record.

 Amid the heat and dry weather there were a series of fires across the UK, with the London Fire Brigade experiencing its busiest day since World War Two.